 Almost all of them are really, really excited about it.

-But for some it's harder and for some the trade-offs at each step mean
+for some the trade-off at each step means dealing

 At the expense of weighing in about an unknowable future.

 Now, my team never asked the question about

 whether people care about voting.

 We asked - what obstacles do people face

 in casting a vote the way they intend?

 And what we learned is that people try really,

 In fact, there is so much shame attached